Data-Driven Distributed Stochastic Model Predictive Control with Closed-Loop Chance Constraint Satisfaction: PROBLEM FORMULATION

-In the following, we introduce the recursively feasible distributed stochastic MPC scheme based on an indirect feedback formulation \cite{Hewing2018} in Section~\ref{sec:dsmpc}.
-In Section~\ref{sec:tightening}, we then detail the tightening of nominal system states and inputs, which is performed in an optimization-free and distributed manner, ensuring chance constraint satisfaction in closed-loop operation.
+In Section \ref{sec:dsmpc}, we introduce a recursively feasible DSMPC scheme based on an indirect feedback formulation~\cite{Hewing2018}.
+In Section~\ref{sec:tightening}, we then detail the design of tightened constraints on the nominal system states and inputs, which is performed in an optimization-free and distributed manner, and ensures closed-loop chance constraint satisfaction.